-Hip dysplasia.
-These two words terrify large and giant breed dog owners, and with good reason.
-This condition can drastically reduce a dog’s quality of life and is painful for owners to watch.
-The good news is that embracing the responsibilities of owning a large dog breed, and educating yourself about potential health conditions like hip dysplasia, can go a long way toward keeping your dog comfortable.
+Hip dysplasia are two words that terrify large- and giant-breed dog owners, but the truth is that canine hip dysplasia can happen to any size or breed of dog.
+This painful condition can drastically reduce a dog’s quality of life and is difficult for owners to watch.
+The good news is that embracing responsible dog ownership and educating yourself about potential health conditions like hip dysplasia can go a long way toward keeping your dog comfortable.

-Here is what all dog owners should know about hip dysplasia, including the symptoms, treatment options, and preventative measures you can take to keep your dog healthy, happy, and active.
+Learn what all owners should know about hip dysplasia in dogs, including the symptoms, treatment options, and preventative measures you can take to keep your dog healthy, happy, and active.

 What Is Canine Hip Dysplasia?

-Canine hip dysplasia is a common skeletal condition, especially in large or giant breed dogs, although it can occur in smaller breeds, as well.
-In order to understand how the disease works, owners first need to understand the basic anatomy of the hip joint.
+Hip dysplasia is a common skeletal condition, often seen in large or giant breed dogs, although it can occur in smaller breeds, as well.
+To understand how the condition works, owners first must understand the basic anatomy of the hip joint.

 The hip joint functions as a ball and socket.
-In dogs with hip dysplasia, this joint fails to develop properly, rubbing and grinding instead of sliding smoothly.
+In dogs with hip dysplasia, the ball and socket do not fit or develop properly.
+Therefore, they rub and grind instead of sliding smoothly.
 This results in deterioration over time and an eventual loss of function of the joint itself.

 What Causes Hip Dysplasia in Dogs?

-There are several factors that lead to the development of hip dysplasia in dogs, beginning with genetics.
-Hip dysplasia is hereditary and is especially common in large and giant breed dogs, like the Great Dane, St. Bernard, Labrador Retriever, and German Shepherd Dog.
-This genetic predisposition can be amplified by environmental factors, such as excessive growth, exercise, your dog’s weight and your dog’s nutrition.
+Several factors lead to the development of hip dysplasia in dogs, beginning with genetics.
+Hip dysplasia is hereditary and is especially common in larger dogs, like the Great Dane, Saint Bernard, Labrador Retriever, and German Shepherd Dog.
+Factors such as excessive growth rate, types of exercise, improper weight, and unbalanced nutrition can magnify this genetic predisposition.

-Large and giant breed puppies have special nutrition requirements and need specially formulated large breed puppy foods.
-These foods help prevent excessive growth, which can lead to skeletal disorders like hip dysplasia, along with elbow dysplasia and other joint conditions.
+Some puppies have special nutrition requirements and need food specially formulated for large-breed puppies.
+These foods help prevent excessive growth, which can lead to skeletal disorders such as hip dysplasia, along with elbow dysplasia and other joint conditions.
 Slowing down these breeds’ growth allows their joints to develop without putting too much strain on them, helping to prevent problems down the line.
-Keep in mind, hip dysplasia is not limited to large or giant dog breeds.

-Improper nutrition can also influence a dog’s likelihood of developing hip dysplasia, as can too much exercise – or too little.
-Obesity puts a lot of stress on your dog’s joints, which can exacerbate a pre-existing condition like hip dysplasia or even cause hip dysplasia.
-Talk to your vet about the best diet for your dog and the appropriate amount of exercise your dog needs each day to keep him in good physical condition.
+Improper nutrition can also influence a dog’s likelihood of developing hip dysplasia, as can giving a dog too much or too little exercise.
+Obesity puts a lot of stress on your dog’s joints, which can exacerbate a pre-existing condition such as hip dysplasia or even cause hip dysplasia.
+Talk to your vet about the best diet for your dog and the appropriate amount of exercise your dog needs each day to keep them in good physical condition.

 Symptoms of Hip Dysplasia in Dogs

-Some dogs begin to show signs of hip dysplasia as young as four months of age, while other dogs develop it in conjunction with osteoarthritis as they age.
-In both cases, there are quite a few symptoms associated with hip dysplasia that larger breed dog owners should be familiar with.
+Some dogs begin to show signs of hip dysplasia when they are as young as four months of age.
+Others develop it in conjunction with osteoarthritis as they age.
+In both cases, there are a few symptoms that owners should be familiar with.
 These symptoms may vary depending on the severity of the disease, the level of inflammation, the degree of looseness in the joint, and how long the dog has suffered from hip dysplasia.

 - Decreased activity